Mindful Art in the Classroom

 1. Draw Your Breath

 Each student gets a piece of paper and a marker or pen.
 With the marker in the middle of the paper, students breathe in and breathe out drawing lines for each breath.
-During this whole activity, students will not raise your pen from the piece of paper.
+During this whole activity, students will not raise their pen from the piece of paper.
 When you breathe in, you draw a line in any direction.
-Keeping the pen on the paper and when you breathe out, you draw another line.
+Keep the pen on the paper and when you breathe out, you draw another line.
 Students keep doing this as they breathe in and out making their own lines, shapes, and creative artwork.